gslab-econ/gslab_make/docs/README.md

 Compiling instructions
 ----------------------
-From the `docs` directory, use the following shell command:
+From the `docs/sphinx` directory, use the following shell command:

 ```
 make html
 ```

+Copy over the files in `docs/sphinx/build/html` to `docs`.